-Philadelphia PA Estate Tax Planning Attorney
+Philadelphia Estate Tax Planning Attorney

 Without careful planning, much of your life’s legacy could be lost to estate taxes.
 While a simple will can provide for the transfer your estate to your loved ones, it does not have special provisions for advanced estate tax planning.